ML-Lee/SFILS/mongo/README.md

-\# MongoDB Implementation – SFILS Assignment 2
+# MongoDB – SFILS Assignment 2

+**Note:**
+This folder contains both the *original starter MongoDB files* from the SFILS template and the *new MongoDB application files* I created for Assignment 2.
+All of my Assignment 2 implementation files are clearly labeled with the prefix:

+- `mongo_*.py` (e.g., `mongo_main.py`, `mongo_add_user.py`, etc.)

+These are the files that connect to MongoDB, insert documents, query collections, and demonstrate CRUD operations for the assignment.

+The original placeholder files from the starter repo were kept so the project structure remains intact.

+---

+## Overview

 This folder contains the MongoDB-based version of the SFILS library application.

-It is a port of the MySQL-based app to use MongoDB instead, while keeping the same basic operations:
+It is a port of the MySQL-based application from Assignment 1, but rewritten to use MongoDB instead.

+The MongoDB version supports:

-\- Add users
+- Adding users
+- Adding books
+- Borrowing books

-\- Add books
+- Listing books

-\- Record borrows

-\- List books
+- Searching books

-\- Search for books

 The MongoDB database used for this assignment is:

-\- Database: `sfils\_db`

-\- Collections:

-&nbsp; - `books`

-&nbsp; - `users`

-&nbsp; - `borrow\_records`
+- **Database:** `sfils_db`
+- **Collections:** `books`, `users`, `borrow_records`

 ---

-\## Prerequisites
+## Prerequisites

 To run this version of the application, you need:

-\- MongoDB Community Server installed and running on the local machine
+- MongoDB Community Server installed and running

-&nbsp; - The app assumes MongoDB is available at `mongodb://localhost:27017`
+  - The app assumes MongoDB is available at:
+    `mongodb://localhost:27017`

-\- MongoDB Compass (optional, for inspecting data)
+- MongoDB Compass (optional, for viewing documents)

-\- Python 3 installed
+- Python 3 installed

-\- The `pymongo` library installed:
+- The `pymongo` library:

 ```bash
 python -m pip install pymongo